instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 - [x] Met with Michael to submit the IT form
 - [x] Shared wifi links with Ahmed to setup on new Raspi
 - [x] Updating my raspi for new software since I haven't updated it in a while (`sudo apt-get update` + `sudo apt-get upgrade`)
+  - Faced some errors when upgrading, so had to run `sudo apt-get upgrade --fix-errors`, but that also resulted in a lot of `failed to fetch...` warnings and errors.
+Perhaps this can be resolved once we have our virtual Ubuntu with a server/domain?
 - [x] Brainstorming ways around testing audio connection

 Also a to-do: